nwakaku/researchDao/Readme.md

 ## How It Works

-1. **Paper Upload:** Researchers upload their papers as NFTs on the BSC using the `SciMedal` contract.
+1. **Paper Upload:** Researchers upload their papers as NFTs on the BSC using the `ResearchDao` contract.

 2. **Funding:** Contributors can fund specific research papers using the `fundResearchPaper` function in the `ResearchPaperFunding` contract.